CapsuleCat/MigrationsMeteorPackage/README.md

 Returns false if otherwise.

 Migration names should be globally unique.
+The order number is an optional parameter that sets what order the migrations should be run in.
+Migrations are run from smallest order number to largest order number.
+If an order number is not provided, the largest order number + 10 is used.

-name (String) A globally unique migration name migrationCallback (Function) A function to run once and only once
+name (String) Name of the migration migrationCallback (Function) The function to run once and only once order (Number) Optional order number
 ```

 ## remove